stijn-dejongh/lovecraft_public_domain/raw_converts/lf.md

 that I saw, and let me live my last years in peace.
 I cannot sleep at night now, and have to take opiates when it thunders.
-The thing came abruptly and unannounced; a daemon, rat-like scurrying from pits remote and unimaginable, a hellish panting and stifled grunting, and then from that opening beneath the chimney a burst of multitudinous and leprous life&mdash;a loathsome night-spawned flood of organic corruption more devastatingly hideous than the blackest conjurations of mortal madness and morbidity.
-Seething, stewing, surging, bubbling like serpents&rsquo; slime it rolled up and out of that yawning hole, spreading like a septic contagion and streaming from the cellar at every point of egress&mdash;streaming out to scatter through the accursed midnight forests and strew fear, madness, and death.
+The thing came abruptly and unannounced; a daemon, rat-like scurrying from pits remote and unimaginable, a hellish panting and stifled grunting, and then from that opening beneath the chimney a burst of multitudinous and leprous life--a loathsome night-spawned flood of organic corruption more devastatingly hideous than the blackest conjurations of mortal madness and morbidity.
+Seething, stewing, surging, bubbling like serpents' slime it rolled up and out of that yawning hole, spreading like a septic contagion and streaming from the cellar at every point of egress--streaming out to scatter through the accursed midnight forests and strew fear, madness, and death.

-  God knows how many there were&mdash;there must have been thousands.
+  God knows how many there were--there must have been thousands.
 To see the stream of them in that faint, intermittent lightning was shocking.
-When they had thinned out enough to be glimpsed as separate organisms, I saw that they were dwarfed, deformed hairy devils or apes&mdash;monstrous and diabolic caricatures of the monkey tribe.
+When they had thinned out enough to be glimpsed as separate organisms, I saw that they were dwarfed, deformed hairy devils or apes--monstrous and diabolic caricatures of the monkey tribe.
 They were so hideously silent; there was hardly a squeal when one of the last stragglers turned with the skill of long practice to make a meal in accustomed fashion on a weaker companion.
 Others snapped up what it left and ate with slavering relish.
 Then, in spite of my daze of fright and disgust, my morbid